g0rbe/gorbe.io/content/posts/openssh/nsa-proof-server.md

 ### `Subsystem`

-Subsystem is a useful feature of SSH, it is a set of remote command predefined on the server.
-Read more [here][6] if you are interested.
+Subsystem is a useful feature of SSH, it is a [set of remote command predefined on the server][6]. if you are interested.

 By default, sftp is configured: